-The "work hard, play hard" mentality has been totally ingrained in us for years — but if we spend all of our time working, when the heck are we supposed to play?
-The good news is, there are some part-time jobs out there that pay enough for you to live comfortably and have some extra time to actually enjoy yourself.
+The "work hard, play hard" mentality has been totally ingrained in us for years — but if we spend all our time working, when the heck are we supposed to play?
+The good news is there are more part-time jobs out there that pay more than minimum wage than you probably think.

 Tutors can work in person or even online.
 Online tutors typically make less, but the job is more flexible since you can work from home.
 In-person tutors can charge $30 per hour or more.